 To export, first go to the discussion that you want to export.

 Next, click on the Export whole discussion link.
+(The text of this link has been updated to Export whole discussion to portfolio).
 This brings up the Configure exported data screen.

 Use the default values and click on Next.
 This will take you to the confirmation page.

 Again accept the defaults and click on Continue.
-This will bring up an interface asking what you want to do with the exported discussion.
+This will change the main window to a page telling you that it is downloading with a link back to the discussion.
+You will also get an interface asking what you want to do with the exported discussion.

 You can either keep the zipped version or have it unzipped as part of the download.
 Keeping it in zip format saves space if you don’t need to access the forum until later.
 The export will be either a file named portfolio-export.zip or a folder names portfolio-export.
 If you already have a file/folder with this name, a number will be added to the file name.
 You can’t change the filename at this time.